11 Laws of Product Development

-A major flaw in many user generated content sites is the “if we build it they will come” fallacy.
+A flaw of many User Generated Content sites is the “if we build it, they will come” fallacy.
 Too often companies wait for the users to dictate what the product should be.

 This is doubly important for any machine-learning based systems, where again sufficient data is necessary to effectively train a system.
 People can very likely create solid lists of the best restaurants in a neighborhood (either themselves or informed by other existing lists).

 Users likely won’t question whether the data is good - their implicit assumption will be that it is by the way the app is positioned.
-In fact, they are much more likely to question it if the algorithm isn’t sufficiently trained and suggests poor data as a result of a small number of inputs.
+In fact, they are much more likely to question it if the algorithm isn’t sufficiently trained and suggests poor data as a result of a few inputs.

 This is triply important for marketplace businesses, which often face the dreaded chicken and egg problem.
 The best solution is often to control one side of the equation as much as possible.
 Don’t wait for restaurants to sign up for your Yelp killer.
 Add them yourself, for free.
 Drive traffic and see if your experience is superior.
 If it isn’t, improve it.
 If it is, get the restaurants hooked on the value before trying to charge them money.